10 June 2026 1 min read

 When you become comfortable with a certain tool, you start applying it everywhere, even when it doesn’t fit.

 Over-reliance on a single tool can lead to suboptimal solutions and blind spots.
-It can also stifle innovation, as new or better tools and methods are ignored in favor of the familiar.
+It can also stifle innovation-is-about-everyone-agreeing-with-you-later, as new or better tools and methods are ignored in favor of the familiar.

 Examples